 - A video and streaming service like YouTube or Vimeo

-Your content is then indexed and made searchable from a unified search engine.
-With a unified search engine, users search for content across your entire content ecosystem — including content stored in the cloud or on-prem — from a single user interface.
+Unified search lets your customers search for answers across your entire content ecosystem — including content stored in the cloud or on-prem — from a single user interface.
 Since results are sourced from the unified index, query response time is fast.

-AI is the ingredient that makes it possible to personalize content results for each user.
-AI uses data and machine learning to understand the user’s intent and retrieve relevant content.
+Content discovery software that uses AI is what makes it possible to personalize search results for each individual user.
+AI uses data and machine learning to understand the user’s intent and retrieve relevant content pieces.

 For example, if you’re a customer support representative and you search for “macbook pro battery life,” the AI uses information about you, combined with machine learning algorithms, to understand your intent.
 In this case, you need content that will help you answer a customer’s question.

-If you’re a salesperson looking for content to share with a prospect, the query “macbook pro battery life” has a completely different intent.
-In this case, the AI recognizes that you need content to help you sell the product.
+If you’re a customer searching for “macbook pro battery life” on a brand website, the query now has a completely different intent.
+In this case, AI recognizes that you need content to help you make a purchase decision.

 10 Features to Look For in a Content Discovery Platform